apresdev/apres-terraform/modules/aws/ecs/README.md

 The network mode is always `awsvpc`.
 Windows is not supported.

+## First Time Deployment

+The ECS service depends on a service role named `AWSServiceRoleForECS`.
+This role is created behind the scenes by ECS, but frequently only via the console, not when deploying with Terraform.
+If you see an error message like _"Unable to assume the service linked role.
+Please verify that the ECS service linked role exists"_ on first deploy, use the console to create a fake cluster.
+It may fail, but check in IAM for the role `AWSServiceRoleForECS`.
+If it appears, try the terraform deploy again.

 ## TODO Items

 * Determine why NVMe drives (instance storage) can't be mounted consistently before docker starts.